AISHELL-4: An Open Source Dataset for Speech Enhancement, Separation, Recognition and Speaker Diarization in Conference Scenario: Baseline

 \subsection{Speaker Diarization}

 We adopt the Kaldi-based diarization system from CHiME-6 challenge in our system.
 The diarizaiton module includes three components: SAD, speaker embedding extractor and clustering.

 We employ the CHiME-6's SAD~\cite{ghahremani2016acoustic} model\footnote{http://kaldi-asr.org/models/12/0012\_sad\_v1.tar.gz}, which consists of a 5-layer time-delay neural network (TDNN) and a 2-layer statistics pooling for continuous conference segmentation.
-The feature we feed into the SAD model is 40 dimensional mel frequency cepstral coefficient (MFCC) extracted every 10 ms with 25 ms window.
+The feature sent into the SAD model is 40 dimensional mel frequency cepstral coefficient (MFCC) extracted every 10 ms with 25 ms window.

-The speaker embedding network we employ\footnote{https://github.com/BUTSpeechFIT/VBx} is based on ResNet~\cite{zeinali2019but} which is trained using Voxceleb1~\cite{nagrani2017voxceleb}, Voxceleb2~\cite{nagrani2020voxceleb} and CN-Celeb~\cite{fan2020cn}.
+The speaker embedding network \footnote{https://github.com/BUTSpeechFIT/VBx} is based on ResNet~\cite{zeinali2019but} which is trained using Voxceleb1~\cite{nagrani2017voxceleb}, Voxceleb2~\cite{nagrani2020voxceleb} and CN-Celeb~\cite{fan2020cn}.
 The speaker embedding network is trained using stochastic gradient descent (SGD) and additive angular margin loss~\cite{deng2019arcface}.
-We ramp-up the margin during the first two epochs and then train the network for following epoch with fixed margin $m$ = 0.2.
+We ramp-up the margin during the first two epochs and then train the network for the following epoch with fixed margin $m$ = 0.2.
 Data augmentation is performed in the same way as the SRE16 Kaldi recipe~\footnote{https://github.com/kaldi-asr/kaldi/blob/master/egs/sre16/v2}.
 The feature fed into the speaker embedding network is 64 dimensional mel-filterbank which is extracted every 15 ms with 25 ms window.
 The post processing result of speaker embedding is derived from probabilistic linear discriminant analysis (PLDA)~\cite{ioffe2006probabilistic} model which is trained on the same data as the speaker embedding network.

 All speaker embeddings generated will be pre-clustered using agglomerative hierarchical cluster (AHC)~\cite{han2008strategies} algorithm to obtain the initial speaker labels.
 The threshold of AHC algorithm is set to 0.015.
-The dimension of speaker embedding is reduced from 256 to 128 for further clustering using the Variational Bayesian HMM clustering(VBx)~\cite{landini2020bayesian} model.
-Thus we can get the segmented utterances from the whole conference session together with their corresponding speaker information.
+The dimension of speaker embedding is reduced from 256 to 128 for further clustering using the Variational Bayesian HMM clustering (VBx)~\cite{landini2020bayesian} model.
+Thus, the segmented utterances from the whole conference session together with their corresponding speaker information.

-Note that the speaker diarization does not take overlapped speech into consideration as we assumed that each speech frame is corresponded to only one of the speakers.
+Note that the speaker diarization does not take overlapped speech into consideration as we assumed that each speech frame corresponds to only one of the speakers.
 Diarization systems from~\cite{xiao2020microsoft} are designed to address speech overlap.
-We will explore their integration in follow up works.
+We will explore their integration in follow-up works.